manjunatha-kanekal/TicTacToe/README.md

 # TicTacToe
 TicTacToe in Python

-Input the position refering below graph
+Input the position refering the below graph

     1 | 2 | 3
     4 | 5 | 6